 DG JUST/A.3.
 Communications from the Commission, 01.03.2019.
 Guidelines on the standardised presentation of the remuneration report under Directive 2007/36/EC, as amended by Directive (EU) 2017/828 as regards the encouragement of long-term shareholder engagement.

-On the assumption that the general assembly approves the proposal from the nomination committee.
+&lt;sup>3 On the assumption that the general assembly approves the proposal from the nomination committee.